 The ruling Mongolian People's Party (MPP) is facing criticism from President of Mongolia Khaltmaagiin Battulga for mismanaging the budget and causing a $1.7 billion deficit in 2020.

 The president singled out the negligence of local administrators in Bayankhongor province and called for the re-population of abandoned soums and remote areas with incentives and subsidies to address rural problems.

 Battulga also proposed building an industrial complex in Darkhan to buy animal skin, wool, and cashmere from herders to process and export value-added and finished products.

 On the other hand, Parliament Speaker Gombojavyn Zandanshatar, in his opening speech during the Fall legislative session, highlighted the busy and lengthy legislative agenda that includes six legislative pieces on the mineral sector reform.

-As part of constitutional reform, the speaker asked lawmakers to make the people true ‘owners’ of the natural resources in the spirit and letter of Article 6 of the new constitution.
+As part of constitutional reform, the speaker asked lawmakers to make the people true "owners" of the natural resources in the spirit and letter of Article 6 of the new constitution.

-The Fall agenda includes six legislative pieces on the mineral sector reform, namely amendments to the Mineral Law, State and Local Property Law, Environment Protection Law and new bills on the State Common Property Law, the State-owned Company Law and the National Wealth Fund Law.
+The fall agenda includes amendments to the Mineral Law, State and Local Property Law, Environment Protection Law, and new bills on the State Common Property Law, the State-owned Company Law, and the National Wealth Fund Law.

 Do you think it's more important than ever to help the world audience understands the dizzying political and economic changes occurring in Mongolia today?
 Can you look at local news stories from a global perspective?
 Join the conversation by contributing to Mongolia Weekly - the first-ever weekly newsletter in English offering commentaries and insights into Mongolian politics, elections, policy & regulatory changes and foreign policy trends.